The Print Shop

+The Print Shop is desktop publishing software originally published in 1984 by Broderbund.

+Description

-The Print Shop is a basic desktop publishing software package originally published in 1984 by Broderbund.
-It was unique in that it provided libraries of clip art and templates through a simple interface to build signs, posters and banners with household dot-matrix printers.
+The Print Shop provides libraries of clip art and templates through a simple interface to create signs, posters, and banners with household dot-matrix printers.
 Over the years, the software has been updated to accommodate changing file formats and printer technologies.

 The original version was for the Apple II and created signs, cards, banners, and letterheads.
 Designed by David Balsam and programmed by Martin Kahn, it became one of the most popular Apple II titles of all time.
-Versions for MS-DOS, Commodore 64, and the Atari 8-bit family followed, as did a variant for the Apple IIGS.
+Versions for MS-DOS, Commodore 64, and Atari 8-bit computers followed, as did a variant for the Apple IIGS.

 Reception

 The Print Shop was very successful.
 In 1985, it and Ghostbusters were reportedly the two most widely pirated Commodore 64 programs.
 II Computing listed it seventh on the magazine's list of top Apple II non-game, non-educational software as of late 1985, based on sales and market-share data.
 In 1988, Broderbund announced that the company had sold more than one million copies, and that sales of the software comprised 4% of the entire United States software market in 1987.
 In April 1989, it was awarded a "Diamond" certification from the Software Publishers Association for sales above 500,000 units.
 The series comprised 29% of Broderbund revenue in fiscal year 1992.

+Creative Computing's Betsy Staples, a self-described "truly uncreative person", praised the Apple II version of The Print Shop as "for me—and others of my ilk".
+Although the review copy of the software did not have documentation, she stated that "it will be superfluous.
+The program is completely self-documenting".
+Staples concluded that The Print Shop was "one of the most unusual and useful programs I have seen in a long time".
 Ahoy!'s reviewer called the Commodore 64 version of The Print Shop "one of the best thought out, easiest to use packages I've come across", reporting that he did not need to use the manual to produce his first greeting cards.
 He predicted that the software "is destined to become one of the most popular packages for the Commodore 64".
+Agreeing on the documentation not being needed, InfoWorld concluded that The Print Shop was an "easy-to-use, complete, fun" way "to do new things with your printer".
 II Computing criticized the Apple II version's inflexible layout options and lack of print preview, but concluded that it "is truly 'a graphics utility for the rest of us', encouraging creativity and self-expression ... you'll want to use this program over and over again".